Vehicle impoundment

 If you can't collect your vehicle

 You can authorize someone else to pick it up at the impoundment lot on your behalf.
-First, go to an ICBC driver licensing office to complete an Owner's Authorization form.
-The person collecting your vehicle must then follow the steps above and present the form at the driver licensing office.
+First, book an appointment to visit an ICBC driver licensing office to pick up an Owner’s Authorization form.
+The person collecting your vehicle must follow the steps above and bring the completed Owner’s Authorization form to the driver licensing office.